httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Using X-Frame-Options {{?RFC7034}} to prevent content from being included in a HTML frame from another origin, thereby enabling "clickjacking"
 * Using Referrer-Policy {{?REFERRER-POLICY=W3C.CR-referrer-policy-20170126}} to prevent sensitive data in URLs from being leaked in the Referer request header
 * Using the 'HttpOnly' flag on Cookies to assure that cookies are not exposed to browser scripting languages {{?RFC6265}}
+* Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the path of the communication, they can use this capability to recover that information.

 Depending on how they are intended to be deployed, specifications for applications using HTTP might require the use of these mechanisms in specific ways, or might merely point them out in Security